BlackRock Energy and Resources Income 24 November 2021

 This is a non-independent marketing communication commissioned by BlackRock.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

-BERI aims to achieve an annual dividend target and, over the long term, capital growth by investing primarily in securities of companies operating in the mining and energy sectors.
+BERI aims to achieve an annual dividend target and, over the long term, capital growth by investing primarily in securities of companies operating in the mining and energy sectors (including the energy transition).

 Association of Investment Companies (AIC) Sector

 12 Month Yield